ansontwk/PhasTest_API/README.md

 ## Usage

-Input path must include genome contig files in the format of ".fna" Output folder will contain a collection of zipped files, each with the prophage summaries.
+- Input path must include genome contig files in the format of `.fna`
+- Output folder will contain a collection of zipped files, each with the prophage summaries.

-Default input file is working directory, change it using the --inputDir flag
+- Default input file is working directory, change it using the `--inputDir` flag

 `bash phastest_api.sh [-h|--help] <[--submitjob][--getresults]> [--outDir DIR][--inputDir DIR][--cleanup]`